BadiaValdes/docs/c#/beginning.md

 #### Threads

-Capacity of use CPU threads in a c# program.
-Lets see an example:
+The capacity to use CPU threads in a c# program.
+Let's see an example:

 ```c#
 static void Pring1(){